Alohi Robins-Hardy: Farm Fresh Foxies

+National team

+Robins-Hardy have played for the Philippine national team helping the team win a bronze medal at the first leg of the 2019 ASEAN Grand Prix in Nakhon Ratchasima.
+However, issues in obtaining a Philippine passport caused her to miss the second leg as well as the 2019 SEA Games.

 Personal life

 Robins-Hardy hails from Waimānalo, Hawaii.
 She studied and played collegiate volleyball for the Brigham Young University.
 She is the cousin of Gabe Norwood a professional basketball player who plays in the PBA and member of the Philippines men's national basketball team.
 Her sister, Kawai, also plays volleyball for the Notre Dame de Namur University.